 What is an NSF Fee?

+The hidden costs of NSFs are a challenge businesses need to overcome.
 Non-sufficient funds, NSF, and insufficient funds all mean the same thing and are fairly self-explanatory: a lack of funds in one’s account to cover a transaction.
 When a transaction or payment attempts to go through an account, the bank takes time to compare how much money is in the said account versus how much money is required for the payment.
 When there is a lack of funds, the bank either rejects (NSF) or allows (overdraft) the transaction to go through.
-Both options have costly repercussions, especially on businesses.
+Both options have costly repercussions, especially for businesses.

 The real cost of an NSF: for business owners